- Solar advice hub

 Some inverters now come without transformers, which avoids this loss – but they're not common just yet.

-How to get your solar panels to produce more energy
+How to ensure your solar panels produce more energy

 If you’re considering having a solar panel system installed, there are a few things you do in order to maximize its output.
 For example: